kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 More detail and examples of the uniqueness, lifespan, immutability, and content requirements for both the `id.k8s.io ClusterProperty` and `clusterset.k8s.io ClusterProperty` are described further below.
-The goal of these requirements are to provide to the MCS API a cluster id of viable usefulness to address known user stories without being too restrictive or prescriptive.
+The goal of these requirements is to provide to the MCS API a cluster id of viable usefulness to address known user stories without being too restrictive or prescriptive.